skrattaren/apf.rst/apf.rst

 - [p.
-20/20] On the subject of the Assassin's Guild School, Terry has this to say: "Yes, the whole setup of the Assassin's Guild school has, uh, a certain resonance with Rugby School in "`Tom Brown's Schooldays`_" (note to
+20/20] On the subject of the Assassin's Guild School, Terry has this to say: "Yes, the whole setup of the Assassin's Guild school has, uh, a certain resonance with Rugby School in **Tom Brown's Schooldays** (note to
   Americans: a minor Victorian classic of school literature which no-one reads anymore and which is probably now more famous for the first appearance of the Flashman character subsequently popularised by George MacDonald Fraser)."

-  Teppic and his friends map directly to corresponding characters in "`Tom Brown's Schooldays_: Teppic is Tom, Chidder is Harry "Scud" East, Arthur is George Arthur and Cheesewright is sort of Flashman, but not exactly.
+  Teppic and his friends map directly to corresponding characters in **Tom Brown's Schooldays**: Teppic is Tom, Chidder is Harry "Scud" East, Arthur is George Arthur and Cheesewright is sort of Flashman, but not exactly.

   The line on p.
 27/26 about "'If he invites you up for toast in his study, *don't go*,'" may refer to the incident where Tom is roasted in front of the fire by Flashy and his cronies.
 The reference to blanket-tossing on
   p.
-45/44, which Arthur puts a stop to, is also an incident in "`Tom Brown`_", on Tom's first day.
+45/44, which Arthur puts a stop to, is also an incident in **Tom Brown**, on Tom's first day.
 The scene in the dormitory on the first night, when Arthur gets down to say his prayers, also has an equivalent in the book.